sanweiliti/Segmentation-MonoDepth-Pytorch/README.md

 # Cross experiments between two tasks:
 Test above 6 networks both for semantic segmentation and monocular depth estimation.
 Segmentation evaluated on Cityscapes and KITTI semantics, monocular depth estimation evaluated on KITTI raw data.
-For example: for FCN, we implemented FCN on both segmentation and depth estimation task, therefore the two tasks have the same architecture, but they are trained seperately, i.e., with different parameters.

 # Dataloaders for seg and depth
 * [Cityscapes](https://www.cityscapes-dataset.com/) (only implemented for segmentation)